ABOUT THIS STORY

 “It looks to me like a serious survival shelter.
 Probably really expensive.”

-Bat took a closer look at the weapon above them.
-“Hey, look at this gun.
-Do you recognize it?”
+“Probably a bunch of batteries,” Jake guessed, and inspected the weapon above them.
+“Hey, look at this shotgun.
+Do you recognize the brand?”

-Jake looked at it carefully.
-“No.” We said.
-“But look at the workmanship on gun holder.
-It is really high quality.”
+Bat looked at it carefully.
+“No,” he said.
+“But look at the workmanship on the gun holder.”

-“Hey, look at this.”
-Bat called out as he held a jacket with a Corbans Inc. logo on it.
-Jake looked at the logo in confusion.
+“Hey, look at this,” Bat called out as he held a Corbans Inc. jacket.
+Jake looked at the emblem in confusion.
 “Your wife works at Corbans, right?
 Do you think this belongs to one of her coworkers?”
-Bat asked.
+Bat wondered.